Bamboo and Woven Wood Shades

 Why woven wood shades are the eco-friendly choice:

 Plastics make very sturdy and easily-to-clean blinds and shades, but if you are looking for an alternative with a smaller carbon footprint, woven wood shades may be the window treatment for you.
-The reeds straws, grasses, and bamboos from which many woven wood shades are constructed grow to harvest much quicker than the wood from trees used for real wood 2" blinds.
+The reeds straws, grasses, and bamboos from which many woven wood shades are constructed grow to harvest much quicker than the wood from trees used for 2" natural wood blinds.
 These crops also require less water to grow.
 Not only are woven wood shades more ecologically-friendly on the production side, they are also much quicker to breakdown at the end of their lifecycle, once you dispose of them.
 This makes them an even more attractive option for those looking for eco-friendly window treatments.

 Woven wood shades

-Because bamboo shades come in and out of fashion some people worry about them becoming outdated.
+Best bamboo window shades come in and out of fashion some people worry about them becoming outdated.
 Woven wood shades have become much more functional with recent updates to lining options and cordless functionality so we encourage you to go ahead and try them if you are looking for a beautiful neutral window treatment with rich texture.
 Natural colors like the browns and tans of woods, grasses, and straw will always have a timeless appeal, unlike strong bright colors that come into popularity as swiftly as the color of the year and then leave again as quickly as they arrived.
 The natural beauty of woven wood shades and their long lasting quality make them a must-have item to try in at least one room within your household.

 As always, we invite you to come into a Blinds To Go showroom to see and feel woven wood texture in person.
 Bring in pictures of your room and window and we will help you pick the best option for your privacy concerns, light preferences, decor, and budget.
 Or order free swatches online, so you can see and feel the materials in your home lighting and decor.
 Stop in today, shop online, or give us a call at +1 (800) 254-6377.